 What are Learning Credits?

 Learning Credits are a financial contribution by MOD towards studies/courses taken by Regular (ELC & SLC) and Reservist (SLC only) Service personnel.
 There are two main types; Standard Learning Credits (SLC) and Enhanced Learning Credits (ELC).
-You should try to use your annual SLC allowance for as many years as possible while serving, either in preparation for your next career, or for courses useful in your current role.
+You should try to use your annual SLC allowance for as many years as possible while serving, either in preparation for your next career or for courses useful in your current role.
 You don’t have to use your ELC just in resettlement, you can use it earlier on whilst you’re serving.
-If you save some or all of your ELC until you have left you may well find it harder to use once you’re in a civilian job.
+Should you save some or all of your ELC until you have left you may well find it harder to use once you’re in a civilian job.
 That’s why it’s important to know what you’re entitled to and how you can go about using it - because you don’t want to miss out or leave it until it’s too late.

 Standard Learning Credits (SLC)

 SLC is a refund scheme.
-Payments are made after the completion of learning; and you must provide proof of learning.
+Payments are made after the completion of learning, and you must provide proof of learning.
 With SLC you can claim 80% of your fees up to a maximum of £175 each year, towards certain personal development courses, exams and support.
 The annual allowance runs from 1 April to 31 March.
-The allowance can’t be carried forward nor used for courses taken in the previous year so it’s important you don’t let them go to waste.
+This allowance can’t be carried forward nor used for courses taken in the previous year so it’s important you don’t let them go to waste.
 To apply to use your SLC, you must complete an application form (MOD Form 1950) before starting a course.
 This form must be signed by your line manager and education staff.
 For more information contact your local Military Education/Learning Centre or Careers Officer.

 Enhanced Learning Credits (ELC)

 The ELC scheme offers you funding for longer or higher level learning courses.
 ELC awards are available in three ‘tiers’: